Site Sections => About Us | Consultancy | Training | Software | Publications | Open Source | Support | Open Standards | FAQ | Jobs

 1. Where can I find details of your open source software support services, prices, terms and conditions, etc?

-A new ‘Support’ tab will shortly be appearing in the menu bar at the top of every page.
-It will lead to a whole new ‘Software Support’ section of the site.
-The pages in that section will provide increasingly detailed descriptions of our software support services.
+Please see the ‘Support’ tab in the menu bar at the top of every page.
+The pages in this section provide detailed descriptions of our software support services.

 Until recently, most of our open source software support focused on applications or systems that we had a hand in designing, writing, building or integrating, i.e. the support was procured and delivered on largely bespoke terms.
 In response to the increasing maturity of open source software, we are now being asked to support off-the-shelf packages.
 Unfortunately, while we have long had the technical skills to provide such support, it is taking more time than we would like to complete the commercial documentation for it.